Plan9-Archive/euler/README.md

 The original math problem's wording is on the top of each `.c` file as a comment.

-I abuse `u64int` where it is not needed because I'm not very concerned with picking optimal data types for numbers in such small programs.
+I abuse unsigned 64-bit integers where they are not needed because I'm not very concerned with picking optimal data types for numbers in such small programs.

 Running `mk` in each directory should compile an executable which determines the problem's answer.
 I usually test the answer's speed using the `time` command on the resulting executable.